fusionpbx/fusionpbx-docs/source/getting_started/security.rst

  iptables -L

 SSL / TLS
 ^^^^^^^^^^

 SSL and TLS are very necessary in today's internet applications from VOIP to Websites.
-There are expensive services you can purchase for SSL certificates, default self signed certificate and free options.  `Let's Encrypt`_ is one of the free options.
+FusionPBX by default uses a self signed certificate.
+However you can use certificate providers where you can purchase certificates and there are free options as well.
+With domain based multi-tenant wildcard certificates can be useful.

+`Let's Encrypt`_ provides free secure certificates.
+They don't support wildcard certificates.

 * `Setup Let's Encrypt with FusionPBX`_